claude

 2. Variable Passing

-For smaller chains, you can pass data through named variables.
+For smaller chains, pass data through named variables.

 javascript